Samuel Faustine, a San Francisco native, performs a wide-variety of genres ranging from baroque opera to modern musical theater.

 Sam is energized by New Music, and has worked intimately with several composers and creators, in recordings and live performances.
 He has most recently worked with Ryan Brown, Samson Y Hiss, Seth Byrd, Eric Choate, and the many composers whose works are commissioned by Volti SF.

 When not performing choral or theatre works, Sam can be found singing pop, barbershop, folk, jazz music, or writing/composing/arranging his own not-quite-there-yet-but-slightly-better-than-mediocre music.
-He found his passion for "nonclassical" music while growing up kicking it and jamming with the founding members of the Tumbleweed Wanderers, a local rock band.
+He found his passion for "nonclassical" music while growing up kicking it and jamming with the founding members of the Tumbleweed Wanderers, a successful world-touring rock band.
 He is currently in a two-piece 50s and 60s cover-band called the Almond Bros (performing mostly at farmers markets).

 Sam received his Master’s Degree in May 2015 from the San Francisco Conservatory of Music.
 He received a Bachelor's in Music at the University of Puget Sound in 2013.